ChkKris/React/README.md

 1. The `componentDidMount()` method is called immediately after the component is mounted or inserted into the DOM tree.
 1. The `getDerivedStateFromProps()` method is used only when the state depends on changes in the props.
 1. The `shouldComponentUpdate()` method returns true by default.
 1. The `getSnapshotBeforeUpdate()` method is called just before the changes are rendered.
 It helps you track changes.
 Any value returned by this lifecycle will be passed as a parameter to the `componentDidUpdate()` method, and `componentDidUpdate()` will be called immediately after the update.
+1. When a component is unmounted or removed from the DOM tree, the `componentWillUnmount()` method is called.